 In today’s competitive talent market, the price of employment is rising.
 Whether lucrative or basic, the benefits packages that accompany traditional employment can quickly become prohibitively expensive.
 In many cases, outsourcing talent on a project basis is more efficient than hiring a permanent employee who may become a burden after the project is completed.
 Independent contractors can provide the talent you need without the demands of continued employment.

 While the possibility of misclassification audits can never be completely eliminated, when properly managed, companies can enjoy the benefits of utilizing independent talent with minimal risk.
 Securing a reputable independent contractor engagement provider is essential, and will ensure that you have a rigorous and consistently enforced process for identifying and engaging independent professionals.

 Some of the hesitation in utilizing independent talent is due to an outdated perception of onboarding complexities.
 Today, firms like MBO have created a simple and direct process.
 Comprehensive independent workforce programs can help tailor this process to fit the needs of your business, and can often complete onboarding procedures more quickly, thoroughly, and efficiently than procurement personnel who are more familiar with serving traditional employees.

 Workers in nearly every specialty are moving away from traditional employment and towards an independent consulting model.
 This includes seasonal professionals who are opting to utilize their deeply honed experience in an open market that provides them with more control over their career, and more mature independents who have chosen to continue to contribute their skills and expertise rather than retire.

 In fact, independence is quickly becoming a normal part of the overall career portfolio.
-By 2021, roughly half of the private workforce is forecast to have spent time as an independent worker at some point in their lives.
+By 2027, we predict that close to 6 in 10 Americans will be independent or will have worked independently.
 This trend makes it imperative for organizations to learn to effectively integrate this talent segment into their overall workforce strategies.